godotengine/godot-docs/tutorials/shaders/introduction_to_shaders.rst

 Shaders in Godot
 ----------------

-Godot provides a shading language based on the popular OpenGL Shading Language (GLSL) but simplified.
+Godot provides a shading language called GDShader based on the popular OpenGL Shading Language (GLSL) but simplified.
 The engine handles some of the lower-level initialization work for you, making it easier to write complex shaders.